 Neurontin is a prescription drug approved by the Food and Drug Administration (FDA) to treat postherpetic neuralgia and some types of seizures.
+Neurontin is sometimes prescribed off-label to manage symptoms of spondylitis.
 Neurontin is also referred to by its drug name, Gabapentin.

 Neurontin is an anticonvulsant, or drug that controls seizures.
 Neurontin is believed to work on certain types of pain by reducing pain signals sent by damaged nerves.